Gissio/radpro/README.md

 ## Overview

-FS2011 Pro is an advanced firmware that enhances the performance of the FS2011/FS2011+ radiation detector/Geiger counter.
-This firmware offers a range of new features and improved functionality that enables users to measure radiation levels accurately and efficiently.
+FS2011 Pro is an advanced firmware that enhances the capabilities of the FS2011/FS2011+ radiation detector/Geiger counter.

 Watch a demonstration of FS2011 Pro in action: